Last updated on June 5th, 2023

 When receiving a return shipment, you will notice a packing slip and Return Mailing Authorization or RMA to help you identify which return it is.

-If a buyer asks you to cancel and order, this will also fall under your responsibility as a seller.
+If a buyer asks to cancel an order, this will also fall under your responsibility as a seller.
 If you have not shipped and confirmed the product, you can cancel it directly in the Manage Orders area.
 You can also use an Order Cancellation feed to help manage this.

 However, if the item is already confirmed as “shipped,” you can authorize a return request on the Manage Returns page.